 - Follow the rules of the road.
 Even though many other drivers may choose to ignore common courtesy on the road, you should always do your best to obey road laws.
 This includes things like not speeding, always using your turn signals, maintaining a safe following distance and other general activities of safe driving.

 While it is virtually impossible to prevent all accidents, driving safely can certainly minimize your risk, especially around trucks and other large vehicles.

 What To Do in Case of a Trucking Accident

 Notify your insurance company that you have lost a loved one.
 Also, get a copy of the police report.
 The next thing you should do is retain the legal counsel of a knowledgeable California wrongful death attorney.
-A Krasney Law attorney will ask you questions to find out how the accident or crime that resulted in your loved one’s death happened, the location and what the victim was doing there.
+A truck accident attorney at Krasney Law will ask you questions to find out how the accident or crime that resulted in your loved one’s death happened, the location and what the victim was doing there.
 If you have access to witnesses, newspaper articles or accident reports, gather them and provide them to the attorney.